 Not only that, but the car crash, the house fire, and the devastating illness may never happen; in fact, the odds are that they won’t.
 But another stock market crash will absolutely happen.
 The question is, will you be ready when it does?

-From Retirement to Revelation
+From Retirement Uncertainty to Private Pension Plans

-At US VetWealth, we recognize that if you're really focused on the end goal here, which is to maximize the return on your investment, then the smartest thing to do is to not accumulate and protect that asset just so you can pass it on when you die; the smartest thing to do is to use it while you are still living in some way that is meaningful to you, and then enslave that wealth so that it creates more wealth, and we have strategies that can do both.
+At US VetWealth, we recognize that if you're focused on the end goal, which is to maximize the return on your investment, then the smartest thing to do is to not accumulate and protect that asset just so you can pass it on when you die; the smartest thing to do is to use it while you are still living in some way that is meaningful to you, and then enslave that wealth so that it creates more wealth, and we have strategies that can do both.

 The typical military financial planning approach only did one thing.
-It was only about growing wealth and passing it on to your heirs and maybe living off of a little stipend of it.
+It was only about growing wealth and passing it on to your heirs and may be living off of a little stipend of it.
 With the modern strategies, you get a lot more flexibility in how you access that wealth, which means that you also have the option to leverage it for more abundance than was previously possible, or that was previously only available when an estate passed.

 Today, you have the option to take full control over your resources, both now and later.
-You can rollover your savings from one account to another, and once we develop a strategy for what you're trying to do and how you want to repurpose your accounts, your retirement-focused dollars, or other savings and investment accounts, we can design a financial strategy specifically for YOUR needs.
-It can really be that simple.
+You can rollover thrift savings plan from one account to another, and once we develop a strategy for what you're trying to do and how you want to repurpose your accounts, your retirement-focused dollars, or other savings and investment accounts, we can design a financial strategy specifically for YOUR needs.